 {gauche.configure}

-is registered as a substitution parameter by
+Returns true iff symbol is registered as a substitution parameter by

 {gauche.configure}

-Lookup the environment variable symbol
+Lookup the environment variable symbol and if it is found,

 use its value as the substitution value.
 For example,

-if you call (cf-arg-var 'MYCFLAGS)
+if you call (cf-arg-var 'MYCFLAGS), then the user

-can provide the value of @MYCFLAGS@
+can provide the value of @MYCFLAGS@ as

-MYCFLAGS=-g ./configure
+MYCFLAGS=-g ./configure.

-, but we lack the ability
+This corresponds to autoconf’s AC_ARG_VAR, but we lack the ability

 of setting the help string.
-That’s because cf-arg-var
+That’s because cf-arg-var must

-, but the help message is constructed
+be run after cf-init, but the help message is constructed

-within cf-init
+within cf-init.

 {gauche.configure} This looks up the value of the substitution parameter symbol.
 If there’s no such substitution parameter registered, it returns default when it’s provided, otherwise throws an error.